 - WiFi - This feature allows you to connect to your controller from anywhere via the internet.

-- Bluetooth - This feature allows you to connect to your timer/controller via your smart-phone or iPad but usually only within about a 30 feet range from the device.
+- Bluetooth - This feature allows you to connect to your timer/controller via your smartphone or iPad but usually only within about a certain foot range in direct line of sight.